ibm-cloud-docs/cephaas/s3_cred_create.md

 4. After the credential is created, **Copy** the credential or click **Download** to save the credential to your local system.

-You will not be able to see the credentials again after you close this message.
-Make sure to save the credentials.
+You will not be able to see the credential again after you close this message.
+Make sure to save or download the credential.
 {: note}